 Israeli Film Series

 Join us throughout the year for award-winning films direct from Israel.
-Following each film, Yael Stolarsky, JCC Israeli Shlicha, will lead us in a meaningful discussion.
-All films are shown at the JCC.
+Following each film, Yael Stolarsky will lead us in a meaningful discussion.
+All films are shown at The J.

 Thursday, January 11 • 7 p.m.

 With the help of a prominent Israeli journalist, Precious Life chronicles the struggle of an Israeli pediatrician and a Palestinian mother to get treatment for her baby, who suffers from an incurable genetic disease.